lzhao9546/Git_Room/README.md

-This is a version library for learnig Git.
+This is a version library for learing Git.

+This is the newly added content.